rubillionaire/databank-gd-web/docs/outline.md

 # Model

 All of the data that will be stored in the application.
+Models are all have the same `save` interface exposed, and dispatch `loaded` and `saved` events when they are loaded and saved with data, since the datastore is async.

 ## Resource